 Ride for $1 with the Transit Assistance Program (TAP)

 The Transit Assistance Program (TAP) is designed to make public transit more affordable for people with lower incomes.
 TAP provides a year-long reduced fare pass on a Go-To Card.
-It allows customers to use a bus or train for just $1 per ride – even during rush hour – with a 2½ hour transfer.
+Customers can use a bus or train for just $1 per ride – even during rush hour – with a 2½ hour transfer.

 Signing up is easy!

-- Apply online or at one of our locations
+- Apply or renew online or at one of our locations

 - Show an identity document with your name and address and an Accepted Document (see below) to show that you meet the income guidelines